Oregon State beats No. 23 Colorado 70-68 for first title

 Behind Wright and big man Evan Battey, Colorado finished third in the Pac-12, then had a pair of down-to-the-wire wins over California and No. 23 USC in the conference tournament.

-The Buffaloes had a hard time slowing the Beavers in the first half of the title game, but also hit half their shot (13 of 26) to stay within reach at halftime.
+The Buffaloes had a hard time slowing the Beavers in the title game, but also hit half their shots (13 of 26) to stay within reach at halftime.

-Wright helped keep Oregon State within reach down to the wire, but came up one shot short.
+Wright helped keep Colorado within reach down to the wire, but the Buffalos made too many mistakes down the stretch and came up one shot short.

+“Collectively, probably we were playing a little uptight and we just failed on some of those turnovers and bad shots,” said Battey, who had 16 points.

 BIG PICTURE

-Oregon State completed an unexpected run to its first conference title with confident offensive game against one of the Pac-12’s best defensive teams.
+Oregon State completed an unexpected run to its first conference title with confident game against one of the Pac-12’s best defensive teams.

 The Buffaloes kept hanging around after falling behind early and nearly pulled off the comeback.